Western Michigan Broncos football: P. J. Fleck era (2013–2016)

+2016 season

 Western Michigan ended the regular 2016 season with a 55–35 win over rival Toledo, securing the MAC West division title.
 They went on to win the MAC Championship game with a 29–23 victory over the Ohio Bobcats on December 2, 2016.
 After earning the MAC title, the Bronco were ranked No. 12 in the AP Poll, No. 14 in the Coaches Poll, and No. 15 in the CFP poll.
 Western Michigan lost to No.8 Wisconsin 24–16 in the Cotton Bowl and finished the season 13–1 and 15th in the AP poll and 18th in the coaches poll.
 On January 6, 2017, Fleck accepted the head coach position at the University of Minnesota, ending his tenure in Kalamazoo with a 30–22 overall record and effectively ending the "Row the Boat" era in Kalamazoo.

 Tim Lester era (2017–2022)

 Tim Lester was named as Broncos head coach on January 13, 2017.

+2017 season

 In his first season, Lester's team clinched bowl eligibility with a 6–6 record, but WMU did not receive an invitation as it had only defeated five FBS teams (the team's sixth win was against FCS opponent Wagner).

 Although he inherited tons of talent from a team one season removed from the Cotton Bowl, Lester's 2017 Broncos were hit with the injury bug.
 The team lost 15 starters, including the starting quarterback.
 The 2017 season saw Lester on the winning side of history, as the team played a 7OT thriller against Buffalo.
-WMU won 71–68, tying the record for the longest college football game (FBS).
+WMU won 71–68, tying the record for the longest FBS college football game at the time.

+2018 season

 In 2018, the Broncos raced out to a 6–2 start after falling to Power 5 opponents Syracuse (55–42) and Michigan (49–3) to open the season.

 The Broncos lost quarterback Jon Wassink again to injury for the second straight season on October 25 against Toledo.
 WMU lost to Toledo badly and lost the next two to Ohio and Ball State before defeating eventual MAC champion Northern Illinois, 28–21, on November 20.

 The Broncos finished the season 7–5 and accepted their second invitation to the Famous Idaho Potato Bowl in five seasons.

 WMU faced independent opponent BYU on December 21, 2018 in Boise, ID.
 BYU defeated the Broncos 49–18, handing Lester his first postseason loss as head coach.